The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 Requires Python 3.11+ and at least one supported AI coding CLI: Claude Code, Codex, or OpenCode.

-architect initarchitect --plan --goal "add Stripe payment integration"architect(runs the full cycle unattended)
+- architect --plan --goal "add Stripe payment integration"

 Full documentation: github.com/iNetanel/the-architect